-The following string characters (separated by spaces) are metacharacters in Python's regular expressions, meaning they have special significance in a pattern string: . $\$ + ? \{ \} [] \setminus | ().$
+The following string characters (separated by spaces) are metacharacters in Python's regular expressions, meaning they have special significance in a pattern string: . $^{\$ + ? \{ \} [ ] \setminus [ ] }$ ( ).

-A regular expression that matches strings with one or more metacharacters requires two things.

-- 1. Use raw strings instead of regular Python strings by prefacing the string with an \mathbf{r} , such as \mathbf{r} "cat".
-The resulting string interprets backslashes as actual backslash characters, rather than the start of an escape sequence like \mathbf{n} or \mathbf{t} . - 2.
-Preface any metacharacters with a backslash to indicate a literal character.
-For example, to match the string "\$3.99?
-Thanks.", use r"\\$3\.99\?
-Thanks\.".
+To construct a regular expression that matches strings with one or more metacharacters in them requires two things.
+First, use raw strings instead of regular Python strings by prefacing the string with an r, such as r"cat".
+The resulting string interprets backslashes as actual backslash characters, rather than the start of an escape sequence like \n or \t.
+Second, preface any metacharacters with a backslash to indicate a literal character.
+For example, the following code constructs a regular expression to match the string "\$3.99?
+Thanks.".